rclone/rclone/MANUAL.md

 ## Synopsis

-Show the version number, the go version and the architecture.
+Show the rclone version number, the go version, the build target OS and architecture, build tags and the type of executable (static or dynamic).

-Eg
+For example:

     $ rclone version
-    rclone v1.41
+    rclone v1.54
+    - os/type: linux
-    - os/arch: linux/amd64
+    - os/arch: amd64
-    - go version: go1.10
+    - go/version: go1.16
+    - go/linking: static
+    - go/tags: none

+Note: before rclone version 1.55 the os/type and os/arch lines were merged,
+      and the "go/version" line was tagged as "go version".

 If you supply the --check flag, then it will do an online check to compare your version with the latest release and the latest beta.